-If needed, it is possible to make changes to your application after it has been submitted.
+It is possible to make changes to your application after it has been submitted.

-For example, if you wish to make changes to applicant names or property details, you can contact us via the customer portal.
-Alternatively, you can call the FHS customer contact centre on 0818 275 662.
+For example, if you wish to make changes to an applicant's name or to property details, you can contact us via the customer portal\.

-Once you've purchased your home, you can also make certain changes by contacting us.
-Our team can help you to:
+Once you've purchased your home, you can also make certain changes by contacting us via the customer portal\ to:

-- Make changes to your contact details e.g., name, phone number or email address - Request information/a quote regarding the full or partial buyout of the equity share - Start making service charge payments from year six onwards - Make changes to your Direct Debit details, including account number, payment amount and/or date
+- Make changes to your contact details e.g., name, address, phone number or email address) - Request information/a quote regarding the full or partial buyout of the equity share - · Start making service charge payments from year six onwards - Make changes to your Direct Debit details, including account number, payment amount and/or date - Defer service charge payments until a later date